How Much Does Garden Decking Cost?

 • Can become particularly hot during the warmer months, which may mean that it's not suitable to walk on without footwear (or for pets to walk across)

-How Much Does Repairing Decking Cost?
+How Much Does Decking Repair Cost?

 In this section, we break down the cost of different types of decking repairs.